openzklib/openzl/docs/src/std/bool.md

 # Bool

 Any reasonable computational environment has a notion of boolean type, but not all environments represent this concept in the same way.
-Native computation operates directly on bits and therefore has a very natural notion of boolean type: a single bit.
+Native computation operates directly on bits and therefore has a natural notion of boolean type: a single bit.
 However a non-native environment such as a ZK proving system may lack a natural boolean type.
-Thus in order for ECLAIR to express bit-wise operations or truth-valued comparisons in these environments we need to specify how each `COM` type encodes boolean operations.
+In order for ECLAIR to express bit-wise operations or truth-valued comparisons in these environments, we need to specify how each `COM` type executes boolean operations.

 ## `Has<bool>`

 First we must specify a given compiler's boolean type.
-We do so through the `eclair::Has` trait (TODO: How can that link to rust docs?):
+We do so through the `eclair::Has` trait:
 ```rust
 /// Compiler Type Introspection
 pub trait Has<T> {